Many homeowners ask themselves: How to get stains out of carpets?

 How to remove stains from carpet with baking soda

 Removing stains from carpets with baking soda is not an impossible task!
 It’s almost the process as the above guide, but the only difference is that the stain on the carpet should not only be sprinkled with soda, but gently rubbed into the pile.
-Use a soft brush and work your way from the edges of the spot to its center (especially if the spot is fresh and has recently set).
+Use a soft brush and work your way from the edges of the spot to its centre (especially if the spot is fresh and has recently set).

 Wet carpet cleaning